caltechlibrary/dataset/dataset-v2-next.md

   - sqlstore/storage.go should handle mapping objects into MySQL storage
   - sqlstore/versioning.go should handle the version mapping in MySQL tables
 - cmd/dataset/dataset.go is a light wrapper envoking run methods in cli
-- cmd/datasetd/datasetd.go is a light wrapper envoking the run methods in daemon.go
+- cmd/datasetd/datasetd.go is a light wrapper envoking the run methods in ebapi.go

 Questions
 ---------

 - Should datasetd resources be managed through its own client (e.g. datasetctl) or use the dataset cli?
+Yes.
+- Do all collections need a directory containing collection.json and codemeta.json?
+Yes.